 Virtualization is still hot in the IT industry.
 The IBM mainframe, z/VM and its predecessors have been doing virtualization for four different decades.
 Today, it can be argued that the mainframe is the most functionally rich virtualization platform.
 When Linux came to the IBM mainframe in 2000, it was a natural fit to run under z/VM.
-You can run many tens of Linux images on the same System z logical partition (LPAR).
-Some customers are running hundreds in production mode.
+You can run many tens of Linux virtual servers on the same System z logical partition (LPAR) under z/VM.
+Some customers are running many hundreds in production.